The Healing Power of Music

 Music is connected to the human body, culture, and the universe

 Life contains the connotation of yin-yang and the five elements.
-For example, Chinese music has Do, Re, Mi, Sol, La, corresponding to the tones of Western music.
-In traditional Chinese medicine, the five tones not only correspond to the five elements (metal, wood, water, fire, earth), but also correspond to the five internal organs (spleen, lung, liver, heart, kidney), five directions (center, north, south, east, west), and seasons.
+For example, Chinese music has Do, Re, Mi, Sol, and La, which correspond to the tones of Western music.
+In traditional Chinese medicine, the five tones not only correspond to the five elements (metal, wood, water, fire, earth) but also correspond to the five internal organs (spleen, lung, liver, heart, kidney), five directions (center, north, south, east, west), and seasons.

 Shu Rong, a senior British traditional Chinese medicine practitioner whose ancestors can celebrate more than 600 years in Chinese medicine practice, said: “We use the relationship between the five tones and the five elements to connect the five tones with the internal organs, seasons, and directions.
 Therefore, music has a huge connection with the human body and the universe.”